aleaxit/gmpy/trunk/docs/_build/html/_sources/intro.txt

     get_cache() returns the current cache size (number of objects) and the maximum size per object (number of limbs).

-    gmpy2 maintains an internal list of freed *mpz*, *xmpz*, *mpq*, and *mpfr* objects for reuse.
-The cache significantly improves performance but does increase the memory footprint.
+    gmpy2 maintains an internal list of freed *mpz*, *xmpz*, *mpq*, *mpfr*, and *mpc* objects for reuse.
+The cache significantly improves performance but also increases the memory footprint.

 **license(...)**
     license() returns the gmpy2 license information.